 Living in Singapore means that our legs are exposed a lot; we’re often in shorts or swimmers, and when it comes to more formal wear, we can’t wear stocking or tights to cover up ugly veins like we can in colder climates.

-If you’re suffering from unsightly varicose veins but you’re not keen to go under the knife, we’ve got a potential solution for you.
-Aside from being a mouthful, ultrasound-guided foam sclerotherapy is a minimally-invasive, needle-based procedure that can be easily performed in the clinic, without any incision or anaesthesia.
+If you have varicose veins, or just veins that really aren’t good-looking, there are some potential solutions where you don’t have to go ‘under the knife’.
+Apart from being a mouthful, ultrasound-guided foam sclerotherapy is a minimally-invasive, needle-based procedure that can be easily performed in the clinic, without any incision or anaesthesia.

 Vein treatments have seen significant improvements over the years; traditional invasive surgery like the open stripping of varicose veins can now be replaced with minimally-invasive, needle-based procedures such as ultrasound-guided foam sclerotherapy.